broadinstitute/ABC-Enhancer-Gene-Prediction/docs/usage/methods.rst

 		--hic_resolution 5000 \
 		--outDir example_chr22/input_data/HiC/raw/powerlaw/ \

+3.5.
+Detailed considerations regarding estimation of 3D contact from Hi-C data

+Starting from raw read counts in a Hi-C matrix, we perform several processing steps to normalize the data and handle missing or sparse data.

+Normalization:

+- We use SCALE or KR normalization to normalize by coverage in rows and columns
+- For rows and columns from ENCODE Hi-C experiments corresponding to SCALE normalization factors < 0.25, we did not use SCALE normalization (these typically correspond to 5-kb bins with very few reads).
+Instead, we linearly interpolated the Hi-C signal in these bins by calculating an expected value based on power-law fit
+- Each diagonal entry of the Hi-C matrix was replaced by the maximum of its four neighboring entries.
+This step is taken because the diagonal of the Hi-C contact map corresponds to the measured contact frequency between a 5-kb region of the genome and itself.
+The signal in bins on the diagonal can include restriction fragments that self-ligate to form a circle, or adjacent fragments that re-ligate, which are not representative of contact frequency.
+Empirically, we observed that the Hi-C signal in the diagonal bin was not well correlated with either of its neighboring bins and was influenced by the number of restriction sites contained in the bin.

+We then compute Contact for an element-gene pair by rescaling the data as follows:

+- We set the Contact of the element-gene pair to the Hi-C signal at the bin of this row corresponding to the midpoint of E. For element-gene pairs that do not have a corresponding contact value (i.e., NaN), we set contact to zero.
+- For distances greater than 5 kb, we added a small adjustment (pseudocount) based on the power law expected count at a given distance threshold (as predicted by the power-law relationship between contact frequency and genomic distance).
+The distance threshold is usually determined by the resolution of the Hi-C data used.
+Distances less than 5 kb were given the pseudocount computed at 5 kb.
+We compute the power law by utilizing the steps in Section 6.3.
+- We found that different Hi-C datasets have slightly different power-law parameters.
+To weight all cell types equally in generating an average Hi-C profile, we scale the Hi-C profile in a given cell type by the cell-type specific gamma parameter from the power law relationship in that cell type.
+The scaling factor at distance d is given by d ^ (gamma_ref – gamma_celltype), where gamma_ref is the reference gamma parameter.

+Other considerations:

+- We currently use Hi-C data at 5-Kb resolution.
+Note that increasing the resolution is expected to affect the performance of the model both because of the potential sparsity in the data and because of the approach to normalizing Contact close to the TSS described above.

 4. Making predictions with different combinations of input datasets  (Andreas to add performance comparison plots)